ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 #### Troubleshooting IoT Apps:

-If you have deployed Apps using the native format `tar`, `zip` or anything that is not a `Docker Container/App`, then just replace `$MYAPP` with the name of your App:
+If you have deployed apps using the native format `tar`, `zip` or anything that is not a `Docker Container/App`, then just replace `$MYAPP` with the name of your app:

-- Get Status of an App:
+- Get status of an app:

 ```bash
 sudo systemctl status $MYAPP